Mental Health First Aid

 The National Council for Community Behavioral Healthcare, the Maryland State Department of Health and Mental Hygiene, and the Missouri Department of Mental Health worked with the program’s founders to bring Mental Health First Aid to the U.S. and now administer its operation in this country.

-DBSA is proud to offer Mental Health First Aid training courses by using teams of consumers—the ultimate experts in the experience of mental illnesses and substance use—and clinicians to train key members of the public in Mental Health First Aid skills.
+DBSA is proud to offer Mental Health First Aid training courses facilitated by teams of people with the lived experience of mental health conditions—the ultimate experts—and clinicians to train key members of the public in Mental Health First Aid skills.
 This partnership between those who live with these conditions and those who seek to support their recovery adds immeasurably to the legitimacy and power of this public education effort.
 For more information on Mental Health First Aid, visit http://www.mentalhealthfirstaid.org/

 Join Our Peer Partnership Mailing List